 An asbestos building inspection (sometimes called a survey) involves taking samples of building materials and having them analyzed for asbestos fibers.
 Any material that contains greater than 1% asbestos fibers is considered to be an Asbestos Containing Material (ACM).
 These materials must be carefully handled following appropriate regulations to ensure that building occupants are not exposed.
-There are different types of building surveys that ETC offers, as detailed below:
+ETC offers the following types of building surveys:

 The Asbestos Hazard Emergency Response Act (AHERA) requires all schools to inspect their buildings for ACM and make sure that it is properly handled to protect the children and staff in attendance.
 While this regulation is only legally required for schools, it represents the most comprehensive form of inspection and is often followed for asbestos inspections in other types of buildings.